JLF FIRM ARTICLES AND NEWS

 - After filing a lawsuit, the insurance company’s offer can always increase and the option to settle is always available after filing a lawsuit.

-- The vast majority of car accident lawsuits settle before trial, but not always.
-If you go to trial, the jury will decide how much to award you for all of your damages.
+- Most car accident lawsuits settle before trial, but not always.
+If you go to trial, the jury will decide how much to award you for all your damages.

 These are the basics of what to expect.
-Because of all of the variables involved, it is very difficult to say how long it will take for your case to settle or reach a resolution.
+Because of all the variables involved, it is very difficult to say how long it will take for your case to settle or reach a resolution.
 Ultimately, all cases are different and vary in length.
+Contact one of our Pomona personal injury attorneys to get help today.

 The above-mentioned is not to be construed as legal advice.